gvolpe/blog-comments/_posts/2019-08-27-functional-dependencies-and-type-families.md

 The functional dependency is pretty clear: given `a` and `b` we can add them together and produce `c`.
 So `a` and `b` uniquely determine `c`.

 Notice how we don't even need to define `add`, specifying the types is enough!
-If it's still not clear, bare with me and let's perform type substitution step by step (feel free to skip this part):
+If it's still not clear, bear with me and let's perform type substitution step by step (feel free to skip this part):

 Given this instance, all we are saying is that: